What does Ctrl + Z do and how to get the most out of it?

 Ctrl + Z in Outlook and email management

-En Microsoft Outlook, this command not only undoes actions within emails, but also allows you to reverse the action of move messages to folders, making email management easier.
+In Microsoft Outlook , this command not only undoes actions within emails, but also allows you to reverse the action of moving messages to folders, making email management easier.

-The shortcut Ctrl + Z It's an indispensable tool in the world of computing.
-Its ability to undo actions makes it an essential function for productivity, graphic design, and file management.
+The Ctrl+Z shortcut is an indispensable tool in the world of computing.
+Its ability to undo actions makes it essential for productivity, graphic design, and file management.
 Furthermore, its use in the Linux terminal and file browsing demonstrates its versatility.
-A thorough understanding of this shortcut and its variants can help you work more efficiently.
-Management, minimizing errors and optimizing your workflow.
+A thorough understanding of this shortcut and its variations can help you work more efficiently , minimizing errors and optimizing your workflow.

 What can I do to get rid of Gestyy virus on my Android device?